What are Import Duties and How Are They Calculated?

 If your ecommerce business wants to start shipping internationally, then you’ll need expertise not just on import duties, but also on customs rules and other potential fees.

 Partnering with a 3PL like ShipBob helps make your international fulfillment run smoothly and efficiently, regardless of which country you are shipping to.
-ShipBob has fulfillment centers across the United States, in Canada, and Europe, plus technology to help ship your orders anywhere with ease.
+ShipBob has fulfillment centers across the globe, plus technology to help ship your orders anywhere with ease.

 “We want everyone to get their Ombraz in a few days or less with no duties at delivery.
 Our goal is to remove the barriers to purchase.
 Now, a customer can get their package without spending an extra 25 euros or Canadian dollars on duties and taxes after purchasing a pair of sunglasses.”